precognition

 validateFilesbooleanfalseFlag to enable files validation on precognitive requests.

-enableNuxtClientErrorParserbooleanfalseFlag to enable nuxtErrorParsers @ client side (in form.validate and form.submit).
+enableNuxtClientErrorParserbooleanfalseFlag to enable nuxtErrorParsers on client side (in form.validate and form.submit).

-enableLaravelClientErrorParserbooleanfalseFlag to enable laravelErrorParsers @ client side (in form.validate and form.submit).
+enableLaravelClientErrorParserbooleanfalseFlag to enable laravelErrorParsers on client side (in form.validate and form.submit).

-enableLaravelServerErrorParserbooleanfalseFlag to enable laravelErrorParsers @ client side (in definePrecognitiveEventHandler).
+enableLaravelServerErrorParserbooleanfalseFlag to enable laravelErrorParsers on server side (in definePrecognitiveEventHandler).

 Status Handlers